 33/22

 A resident spoke about planning application 22/P/1540/FUH - 103 Claverham Road.
 1820’s semi detached cottage with a ground floor extension that is not in keeping.
-Proposal is to enhance the street scene, increase first floor living space and improve the environmental impact of the property
+Proposal is to enhance the street scene, increase first floor living space and improve the environmental impact of the property.

 PLN To approve and sign the minutes of the meeting held on the 18th July 2022.